SudharakaP/Service-Link-Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Travis CI

+Any commit will trigger a Travis build and run the unit tests.
+End to end tests are currently not configured with Travis.
+Relavant Travis build page for this project can be found at, https://travis-ci.org/Service-Link/Service-Link-Angular